 Bargain Bin: Below you will find links to the items related to today’s article plus some other perennial fire-starting favorites.

 Solo Stove: Having someway to cook outdoors should be a priority.
 A rocket stove that burns biomass or wood is a must since propane or other fuels may not be available.
 Both of these stoves are easy to use and burn hot and fast.
-You can build your own rocket stove for $10, maybe less.
 See Building a DIY Rocket Stove.

-Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife has measures 7 inch long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
+Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife has measured 7 inches long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
 How does it work?
-This is not a Kershaw, Gerber or other high quality blade.
-On the other hand, the fire starter works great (better than great) and is worth the price which is currently $6.05 with free shipping.
+This is not a Kershaw, Gerber or another high-quality blade.

 Swedish Firesteel: Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version and is my personal favorite.